Tips for an Overwhelmed Caregiver

 One thing we have at home that helps our family and anyone who comes to help take care of Matthew is a current list of medications he is taking with the dose and time they are to be taken.

-It helps having this list any time Matthew has his bi-monthly evals for his respite care and it is helpful any time he goes inpatient for a procedure or testing.
-I am able to hand the paper to the nurse, it has all the info they need and they have always said it is so helpful.
+It helps to have this list any time Matthew has his bi-monthly evals for his respite care, and it is helpful any time he goes inpatient for a procedure or testing.
+I am able to hand the paper to the nurse; it has all the info they need, and they have always said it is so helpful.

 On the same note, we also use a pill organizer.
 My husband and I can clearly see if Matthew has had the meds he needs.